 This course also prepares students to work as writing tutors, and, in fact, doing well in it qualifies them for a part-time job in the Writing Center in future semesters.

-Students interested in the course should contact Dr. Rachel Harper at email@example.com.
+Students interested in the course should contact Dr. Aaron Harms at firstname.lastname@example.org.

 For Graduate Students: